kiranpe/asg-elb-multi-region/README.md

 ------
 --> Login to AWS Console and Create IAM user with proper access

---> Create S3 bucket and DynamoDB table in AWS Console to store terraform state and lock the file while executing terraform commands
+--> Create S3 bucket and DynamoDB table in AWS Console to store terraform state and lock the file while executing terraform commands and update values in backend.tf file

 --> Now Login into Azure DevOps Portal